How to build a marketplace app

 Choose your marketplace tech stack

 Choose a language.
 Any language that is suited for website development works with building the backend of your marketplace.
-Ruby, PHP, JavaScript, Python, Java, Clojure... pick your poison!
+Ruby, PHP, JavaScript, Python, Java, Clojure... pick your poison.
 To get started fast, choose the one you are familiar with.
 Or if this is a project for you to learn a new language, be prepared that building takes more time.

 Choose a framework.
 It's a good idea to use a web development framework.
-There are lots of boilerplate features you need to build for your marketplace backend that the frameworks handle for you, including:
+There are lots of boilerplate features you need to build for the marketplace backend that the frameworks handle for you, including:

 • Authentication and web security